Federated Learning with Nonvacuous Generalisation Bounds: Background

-In a batch setting, we only consider the dataset $\S$ (this can be seen as the case where there is only one user) and we assume that all data are \iid with distribution $\Dcal$.
+\textbf{Background on PAC-Bayes learning.} In a batch setting, we only consider the dataset $\S$ (this can be seen as the case where there is only one user) and we assume that all data are \iid with distribution $\Dcal$.
 For two probability measures $\P,\Q$ we define the \emph{Kullback-Leibler divergence} to be $\KL(\Q,\P) = \mathbb{E}_{h\sim \P} \left[ \frac{d\Q}{d\P}(h) \right]$ where $\frac{d\Q}{d\P}$ is the Radon-Nikodym derivative.
 We also denote by $\mathrm{kl}$ the KL divergence between two Bernoulli distributions.